modio/modio-unity-legacy/README.md

 If you have any previous versions of the plugin installed, it is highly recommended to delete them before importing a newer version.

 ## Getting started
-If you are a game developer, first step is to add mod support to your Unity game.
-Once mod support is up and running, [create your games profile](https://mod.io/games/add) on mod.io, to get an API key and access to all [functionality mod.io offers](https://apps.mod.io/guides/getting-started).
-Next, download the latest [UnityPackage release from Github](https://github.com/modio/UnityPlugin/releases) or [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/138866) and unpack it into your project, then head over to the [GitHub Wiki](https://github.com/modio/UnityPlugin/wiki) and follow the guides to get it running within your game.

-1. [Download the Unity package](https://www.assetstore.unity3d.com/#!/content/138866) and import it into your project
-1. Drop the _ModBrowser prefab into your menu scene, or adapt the ExampleScene for your purposes
+1. Implement support for user-generated content in your project.
+Maps, skins, or game modes are often a good place to start.
-1. Set up your [game on mod.io](https://mod.io/games/add) (or our [private test environment](https://test.mod.io/games/add)) to get your game ID and API key
+1. Set up your [game profile on mod.io](https://mod.io/games/add) (or our [private test environment](https://test.mod.io/games/add)) to get your game ID and API key.
+1. Add the plugin to your game using the installation instructions above.
+1. Drop the _ModBrowser prefab into your menu scene, or adapt the Example Scene for your purposes.
-1. Input your ID and API key by selecting "Plugin Settings" on the ModBrowser component inspector, or under the mod.io/Edit Settings menu item
+1. Input your ID and API key by selecting "Plugin Settings" on the ModBrowser component inspector, or under the Tools/mod.io/Edit Settings menu item
-1. In your code, make a call to _ModManager.GetInstalledModDirectories()_ to get a list of mod data your player has installed (read our wiki for [detailed instructions](https://github.com/modio/UnityPlugin/wiki))
+1. In your code, make a call to `ModManager.GetInstalledModDirectories()` to get a list of mod data your player has installed (read our wiki for [detailed instructions](https://github.com/modio/UnityPlugin/wiki))
 1. Setup complete!
 Join us [on Discord](https://discord.mod.io) if you have questions or need help.

 All mods [submitted to mod.io](https://mod.io/mods/add) will be automatically fetched and managed by the plugin, and are instantly downloadable and testable.